Property Guides · Last updated 2 June 2026

 ITP (transfer tax) 7% €8,400

-The July 2026 border treaty has already increased interest in La Linea property from Gibraltar workers and international buyers.
-Buyers who move in 2026 are positioning themselves ahead of any price increase that follows the treaty going live.
+With the Gibraltar border treaty scheduled for provisional application on 15 July 2026, interest in La Linea property from Gibraltar-based workers and international buyers has increased.
+For context, a comparable two-bedroom flat in Gibraltar typically runs from £500,000 to £900,000.
+Buyers who move in 2026 are positioning ahead of any price shift that follows the treaty going live.

 This guide is for general information only.
 Tax rules change, and individual circumstances vary.
 Always take advice from a qualified Spanish property lawyer before purchasing.